ryota-sugimoto/virome_scripts/utils/README.md

 ```

 ## split_fasta.py
 Split records in the input FASTA file to the seperate files.
-The number of recors in the split file can be change with the `-s` option.
+The number of records in a split file can be change with the `-s` option.

 ### Example
 ```